SukkoPera/OpenC64WarpSpeed/README.md

 * Native Commodore 128 mode
 * Reset button

+Check out [this page on World of Jani](http://blog.worldofjani.com/?p=5043) and  [this nice page and video by Obliterator918](https://www.obliterator918.com/the-warp-speed-cartridge-from-cinemaware-is-nice/) for more information about the features of this cartridge.

 ## Assembly
 There are two versions of this cartridge:
 - The version on the *original* branch is an almost 1:1 copy of the original PCB.
 The only changes are to fit a switch and a pushbutton that are common these days.
 If you use this card, you will need to flash the *raw* ROMs.
 You are supposed to use a 27128 EPROM with this, but you can use a 27C512 EEPROM by putting the ROM in the upmost 16K.
 To make it easier: just concatenate the ROM to itself 4 times (until it's 64K) and flash that file.